mickmccann/MS3-Small-Jobs/TESTING.md

 Using RegEx defensive programming, ensure form is not submitted unless username and password are between 4-15 characters long | Users have to submit a username and password between 4-15 characters using a-z A-Z or 0-9.
 [Defensive programming](wireframes/defensive_prog.png) | PASS
 Ensure a flash message is displayed to the user if incorrect details are entered | If the user enters an incorrect username or password a flash message is displayed.
 [Invalid details](wireframes/invalid_details.png) | PASS
 Ensure a flash message is displayed to the user with their username when they login | A flash message is displayed to the user with their username when they login.
 [Username displayed](wireframes/correct_details.png) | PASS
+Ensure user's username is displayed when they log in | User's username is displayed when they are logged.
+[Username displayed](wireframes/username_profile.png) | PASS